Reference

 A path can be:

 This catches silent model regressions.
 When a provider pushes a bad update, Kalibr notices and routes away - often before you'd notice manually.
+This works across any modality: a degrading transcription model gets the same treatment as a degrading text LLM.

 The Trust Invariant